Sidharth64/Iris_Data_Analysis/README.md

 We start by import the dataset and then reading it.Data preprocessing was not required much.We then created a model by apply logstic regression which performed quite well on the dataset.We also plotted the Decision Boundaries in 2-D using the two most coorelated features with the target variable.We observed that one class is linearly separable from the other 2; the latter are not linearly separable from each other.We also implemented K-means clustering and visualised the results in 3-D.Further KNN and different SVM classifiers were also implemented.Out of all SVM performed the best.All the different SVM Classifiers were compared and visualised using decision boundaries in 2-D.We observed that linear SVM generalised well whereas polynomial SVM and gaussian SVM seemed to overfit a bit.We used accuracy as the performance metric.

-Python As usual, we will first download our datasets locally, and then we will load them into data frames in both, python.In python, we use pd.read_csv to read CSV files into pandas data.frame variables.
+Python As usual, we will first download our datasets locally, and then we will load them into data frames in python.In python, we use pd.read_csv to read CSV files into pandas data.frame variables.
 Libraries used :

 1)library(pandas) #to read .csv file .

-2)library(numpy) #for preprocessing and and data manipulation.
+2)library(numpy) #for preprocessing and data manipulation.

 3)library(sklearn.preprocessing) #for LabelEncoder().